Nuclear medicine treatments information and locations in Mexico

 Hyperthyroidism

-Treatment for hyperthyroidism involves administering a small, controlled dose of radioactive iodine.
-The thyroid naturally absorbs iodine from the body, which allows the treatment to target the gland directly.
-The radioactive iodine helps reduce overactive thyroid cells, allowing the thyroid to gradually return to a more normal size and function.
+Treatment for hyperthyroidism consists of administering a dose of radioactive iodine.
+The thyroid gland naturally absorbs iodine from the body, allowing the treatment to act directly on it.
+Radioactive iodine controls the overactivity of thyroid cells through the emission of beta radiation, helping the thyroid return to normal function.

 Neuroendocrine tumors

-Neuroendocrine tumors have specific receptors that can be targeted with 177Lu-DOTATATE.
-This nuclear medicine therapy binds to those receptors and delivers radiation directly to the tumor cells.
-This treatment can reach tumors that may not respond well to other treatment options.
+Neuroendocrine tumors have specific receptors that can be treated with 177Lu-DOTATATE / DOTATOC.
+This nuclear medicine therapy binds to those receptors and delivers radiation directly to tumor cells.
+It is an effective option for tumors that do not respond adequately to other treatments.

 Prostate cancer